 Chicago’s hospitality industry continues to pick up the pieces and try to resume a semblance of normal business as the COVID-19 pandemic remains.
-Rising case numbers, attributed in part to concentrations of unvaccinated people and the highly transmissible delta variant, has spurred city and state officials to reinstate a mask mandate in public indoor spaces — including bars and restaurants.
+Rising case numbers, attributed in part to concentrations of unvaccinated people and two highly transmissible variants, has spurred city and state officials to reinstate a mask mandate in public indoor spaces — including bars and restaurants.

 The following are just some of the restaurants that have reopened their dining rooms, patios, and takeout windows.
 It will be updated periodically.

 Know of a restaurant back open?
 Email firstname.lastname@example.org with details so they can be included when this post is next updated.

 Humboldt Park: Aztec Dave’s Cantina, a permanent home for the popular Mexican food truck, will be opening next Tuesday, December 21, in the former Bullhead Cantina space.
 The menu will feature the tacos, burritos, and loaded papas from the truck, plus specials that owner Ramon Torres learned to cook from his grandmother, who immigrated from Michoacán; there will also be a bar.
 Aztec Dave’s Cantina, 1143 N. California Avenue, Open 11 a.m. to 11 p.m.
 Sunday and Tuesday through Thursday, 11 a.m. to 1 a.m.
 Friday and Saturday.

 Lakeview: Bae Coffee, the millennial-themed coffee roaster, opens its first cafe tomorrow in the former Pastoral space on Broadway.
 The cafe, which its owners have described as “a little pink beacon,” will serve coffee drinks and pastries to start, though they plan to expand into meals.
 Bae Coffee Company, 2945 N. Broadway, Open 9 a.m.